mvolkmann/blog/src/neovim.md

 ```

 There are multiple ways to display a list of all these kinds of comments
-found in all files within the currrent project
+found in all files within the current project
 (in and below the starting directory).

 - To see them in a Telescope window, enter `:TodoTelescope`.